BrendanKlostermann/java-final-project/README.md

 ## Final Project User Stories

 - As a car enthusiast I want to be able to add cars to my garage so that I can see my collection of cars.
+X

 - As a car enthusiast I want to be able to sort my cars by brand name so I can group my cars by brand.

 - As a car enthusiast I want to be able to sort my car by year so I can see my newest cars.